Last updated Wed Aug 02 2023

 Before creating the video popup itself, you need to host it.
 Here are the best options you can check out.

+Vimeo.
 Vimeo is definitely a more elegant solution for your videos.
 They don’t suggest other videos to watch at the end of your videos and they don’t display ads.
-Their pricing is pretty affordable, too.
+You can add three videos for free + their pricing is pretty affordable, too.

-If you'd like to make marketing videos for popups by yourself, we recommend PlayPlay.
+Note: If you'd like to make marketing videos for popups by yourself, consider PlayPlay.
+It has hundreds of templates, a simple editor, and lots of customization options.

 Once your video is up, it’s time to adjust its settings before you embed it in your popup.